-The number of golf courses in the Edmonton region has grown substantially over the past 25 years, leading to pressure to remain competitively priced and offer a great golf experience.
+There are a significant number of golf courses in both the Edmonton area and in Kelowna, BC,, leading to pressure to remain competitively priced and offer a great golf experience.
 In spite of challenging competitive conditions and unpredictable weather conditions over the golf season, Melcor's golf courses remain profitable.